Criticism of Microsoft: Robot journalism

+Xbox live controversies

 Xbox Live prohibition on use of the word "gay"

 Microsoft has come under some criticism for its attitude to homosexuality and Xbox Live.
 Users may not use the string "gay" in a gamertag (even in a non-homosexual context, for example as part of a surname), or refer to homosexuality in their profile (including self-identifying as such), as the company considers this "content of a sexual nature" or "offensive" to other users and therefore unsuitable for the service.
 After banning 'Teresa', a lesbian gamer who had been harassed by other users for being a homosexual, a senior Xbox Live team member, Stephen Toulouse, has clarified the policy, stating that "Expression of any sexual orientation [...] is not allowed in gamertags" but that they are "examining how we can provide it in a way that won't get misused".
 GLAAD weighed in on the controversy as well, supporting the steps that Microsoft has taken over the years to engage the LGBT community.

-Xbox Live subscription price increase
+2021 Xbox Live subscription price increase

 On January 22, 2021, Microsoft announced that the pricing model for Xbox Live subscriptions would be increasing across each price tier, with a year of the service doubling from US$60 to US$120 for users.
 The move was met with widespread criticism from users and news media, with speculation that the change was meant to make the Xbox Game Pass subscription more enticing.
 In response to the backlash, on the same day that the price increase was announced, Microsoft reversed the decision to increase the price of Xbox Live.

 ANS patent controversy

 Asymmetric numeral systems is widely used family of method in data compression, whose author gave it to public domain - wanting to be unrestricted by the patent system, also successfully defending from patent by Google.
 In June 2019 Microsoft lodged a patent application called 'Features of range asymmetric number system encoding and decoding'.
 The USPTO issued a final rejection of the application on October 27, 2020.
-Yet on March 2, 2021, Microsoft gave a USPTO explanatory filing stating "The Applicant respectfully disagrees with the rejections, seeking to overturn the final rejection under the "After Final Consideration Pilot 2.0" program.
+Yet on March 2, 2021, Microsoft gave a USPTO explanatory filing stating "The Applicant respectfully disagrees with the rejections", seeking to overturn the final rejection under the "After Final Consideration Pilot 2.0" program.
 The application is currently still pending, as USPTO has not confirmed if it will allow the rejection appeal to proceed.
+Microsoft won the patent in 2022.

 Xinjiang region

 In 2020, the Australian Strategic Policy Institute accused at least 82 major brands of being connected to forced Uyghur labor in Xinjiang.
 Microsoft is reported as being supplied by three Chinese factories employing Uyghur and Xinjiang workers.
+In 2024, a Microsoft incubator was reported to have provided support to two Chinese companies that sell software used for censorship in China.